Lazzy-bug/ToDoList/README.md

 # ToDoList Application

-This project is a simple ToDoList application built using Docker and Kubernetes.
-It provides an easy-to-use interface for managing tasks and demonstrates containerization and orchestration best practices.
+This repository contains the source code and deployment scripts for the ToDoList Application.
+The application can be deployed using Docker or Kubernetes.

 ## Table of Contents
 - [Getting Started](#getting-started)